-Hazards: The NASA Balloon Program Office (BPO) and the Columbia Scientific Balloon Facility (CSBF) lists particular items that are hazardous to personnel and/or the flight systems.
-All potential hazards need to be clearly identified in the HASP application and, if the payload is accepted for flight, the student team must provide all documentation, testing, and risk mitigation plans required by the BPO and CSBF prior to integration with HASP.
-NOTE: Several hazards are explicitly banned from flight on HASP and will result in the application and payload begin disqualified if used.
-Table 2 lists all potentially hazardous materials and identifies them as either banned or requiring additional documentation and review prior to approval.
-The additional documentation details can be found in appendix B. The list is not exhaustive.
-Any hazard not explicitly disallowed, may require extensive documentation provided to NASA safety before that hazard will be allowed to fly.
-Further, student team leaders and faculty advisors
+Hazards: The NASA Balloon Program Office (BPO) and the Columbia Scientific Balloon Facility (CSBF) list items hazardous to personnel and/or the flight systems.
+All potential hazards need to be clearly identified in the HASP application.
+If the payload is accepted for flight, the student team must provide all documentation, testing, and risk mitigation plans required by the BPO and CSBF before integration with HASP.
+NOTE: Several hazards are explicitly banned from flight on HASP and will result in the application and payload being disqualified if used.
+Table 2 lists all potentially hazardous materials and identifies them as banned or requiring additional documentation and review before approval.
+The details of the additional documentation can be found in Appendix B. The list is not exhaustive.
+Any hazard not explicitly disallowed may require extensive documentation provided to NASA safety before that hazard will be allowed to fly.
+Further, student team leaders and faculty advisors should know that providing the documentation, certification, and plans required by BPO and/or CSBF to assess any identified hazards could consume considerable resources.
+Therefore, we advise that student teams consider this and only incorporate any hazard identified in this section if they are willing to commit to providing all additional documentation by the specified deadlines.
+Please see Appendix B for more information about the Balloon Program Office's required documentation for hazards and additional payload information.